-Initially, we will study two promising treatments: Triumeq and Lithium carbonate.
-Both compounds have been shown to be safe in patients with ALS.Learn more about how platform trials work
+Lithium carbonate is the first promising candidate therapy to be studied using the MAGNET trial.
+This compound has already been shown to be safe in patients with ALS.Learn more about how platform trials work

 Lithium carbonate has a long history as a treatment for mood disorders.
 Several studies have highlighted the protective effects of Lithium carbonate in the brain.
 An analysis of ALS patients treated with Lithium carbonate showed that patients carrying the homozygous UNC13a mutation may respond better than patients who do not carry this gene.
 The UNC13a gene is known to be associated with the prognosis and symptoms of patients with ALS.
 Earlier studies have shown that lithium is safe for patients.
 In this treatment arm we aim to confirm the beneficial effect of Lithium carbonate in patients positive for the homozygous UNC13a mutation.

-The MAGNET trial currently consists of two sub-studies to test the efficacy of lithium carbonate and Triumeq.
-Each sub-study has an active (i.e. real drug) and placebo arm (i.e. fake drug).
+The MAGNET trial currently consists of one sub-study to test the efficacy of lithium carbonate.
+In the future we will add more sub-studies testing other candidate therapies.
+Each sub-study will have an active (i.e. real drug) and placebo arm (i.e. fake drug).
 Patients are randomly allocated in two-steps: first to sub-study and subsequently to active or placebo treatment.

 This means that you cannot choose for a specific treatment or sub-study and the choice will be made for you at random.
-Both you and your physician do not know if you receive the active or the placebo treatment, but you will be aware to which sub-study you are allocated (e.g. lithium or Triumeq sub-study)
+Both you and your physician do not know if you receive the active or the placebo treatment, but you will be aware to which sub-study you are allocated.

 Criteria to participate

-The criteria for participation in the MAGNET study are different than other clinical trials in ALS and aimed to provide more patients with the opportunity to participate.
-Instead of a list of stringent requirements, a computer forecast determines whether you are eligible to participate.
+The criteria for participation in the MAGNET study are different than other clinical trials in ALS and aimed at providing more patients with the opportunity to participate.
+Instead of a list of stringent requirements, a computer model determines whether you are eligible to participate.

-This computer forecast is based on your disease characteristics such as age, symptom duration and lung function.
-The computer makes a forecasts of the expected disease pattern.
-By using this forecast, more than 75% of the patients will be able to participate as compared to the 25 – 40% when using classical criteria.
+This computer model is based on your disease characteristics such as age, symptom duration and lung function.
+The computer makes a forecast of the expected disease pattern.
+By using this forecast, more than 75% of the patients will be able to participate instead of the 25 – 40% when using classical criteria.

 In addition, patients that can participate: